pado0/pado0/README.md

 👥 Company Culture
 I believe in active participation in company culture.
-I foster a healthy work environment through constructive communication, a continuous interest in service improvements, and a supportive attitude.
+I foster a healthy work environment through constructive communication, a continuous interest in service improvements, and a supportive attitude.<br><br>

 ## 1️⃣ Stacks & Tools
 I primarily work with Spring and Kotlin,